-Executives from the winning companies will be recognized at the CIO 100 Symposium & Awards Ceremony, to be held Tuesday evening, August 11th, at The Broadmoor in Colorado Springs.
+Executives from the winning companies will be recognized at The CIO 100 Symposium & Awards Ceremony, to be held Tuesday evening, August 11th, at The Broadmoor in Colorado Springs.

 About the CIO 100

-The recipients of this year's CIO 100 award were selected through a three-step process.
+Recipients of this year’s CIO 100 Award were selected through a three-step process.
 First, companies filled out an online application form detailing their innovative IT and business initiatives.
-Next, a team of external judges (many of them former CIOs) reviewed the applications in depth, looking for unique practices and substantial results.
-Finally, CIO editors reviewed the judges' recommendations and voted on the final 100.
+Next, a team of external judges (many of them former CIOs) reviewed the applications in depth, looking for leading-edge IT practices and measurable results.
+Finally, CIO editors reviewed the judges’ recommendations and selected the final 100.

-Complete coverage of the 2014 CIO 100 awards will be online at www.cio100.com on August 1, 2014 and in the August 1st issue of CIO magazine.
+Coverage of the 2015 CIO 100 Awards will be available online at CIO.com on August 1, 2015 and in the August issue of CIO magazine.

 June 21, 2017